paypal/paypal-android/README.md

 ## Testing

-This repository includes unit tests, integration tests, and end to end tests.
+This repository includes unit tests, integration tests, and end-to-end tests.

 // TODO: Add sections with commands for running each type of tests